 The biggest disadvantages of SFP is that the seller is held to strict operational metrics which can be a challenge for some sellers or their 3PL partners.
 Also, the seller is responsible for covering the expedited shipping costs that comes with the Prime membership.

-The biggest disadvantage that MFN sellers face is that they do not get the coveted Prime badge.
+The biggest disadvantage that FBM sellers face is that they do not get the coveted Prime badge.
 This limits their ability to reach and attract the 100 million Amazon Prime members.